staltz/manyverse/e2e/README.md

 # End-to-end (e2e) tests

-This folder has integrations tests written in the Calabash framework.
-You can see `features` folder to find the test specifications.
-The other files, like Gemfile, are just for configuration.
+This folder has integrations tests written with Tape, Appium, and wd.
+They should be run against the release variant of the app.